12 Nov Appropriation in Ayurveda

 We conclude by acknowledging that we may be mistaken in our opinions, and that our perspectives on these matters may evolve.
 We have each learned to see things from perspectives based on our teachers and lineages, but may have learned things incompletely.
 We take refuge in their counsel and in their invitation to us to learn what and how we have.
 We each rest on the shoulders of our teachers, learning from them at their invitation, whether they are teaching us for profit or not.
 It is up to us to learn, practice and teach while making honest, sincere attempts to live up to the guidance of our teachers and to cultivate the qualities that the classics direct us to develop.

-Below are some resources that explore experiences of cultural appropriation related specifically to Ayurveda.
+Below are some resources that explore experiences of cultural appropriation related specifically to Ayurveda, and some re.
+Indian knowledge systems in general.
 If you know of other sources or perspectives, let us know: